g0rbe/CEH/06_System_Hacking.md

 ### Steganography

-Steganography is a technique for hiding sensitive information in an ordinary message to ensure the confidentiality.
+Steganography is a technique for hiding sensitive information in an ordinary message to ensure confidentiality.
-Steganography uses encryption to maintain the confidentiality and integrity.
+Steganography uses encryption to maintain confidentiality and integrity.
 It hides the encrypted data to avoid detection.
-An attacker may use this to technique to transfer data without being detected.
+An attacker may use this technique to transfer data without being detected.

 #### Classification of Steganography

-- **Technical Steganography** includes concealing information using methods like using invisible link, microdots.
+- **Technical Steganography** includes concealing information using methods like using the invisible link, microdots.
-- **Linguistic Steganography** uses text as covering media to hide information like using ciphers and code to hide information.
+- **Linguistic Steganography** uses text as covering media to hide the information using ciphers and code to hide information.

 #### Types of Steganography